-Automotive technicians generally begin their careers in service repair shops, with continually expanding industrial and service career advancement opportunities.
+Automotive technicians generally begin their careers in service departments or independent repair facilities continually expanding industrial and service career advancement opportunities.
 Technicians work with experienced professionals and have frequent contact with the public.
-This field requires good mechanical aptitude and manual dexterity skills.
+This field requires good mechanical aptitude, manual dexterity in addition to written and verbal communication skills.

-The two-year associate of applied science degree, which is accredited by the National Automotive Technicians Education Foundation (NATEF), covers all major areas, including diagnosis and tune-up, chassis, electrical/electronic and hydraulic systems, automatic transmissions, engines, and emissions.
+The two-year associate of applied science degree, which is accredited by the ASE Education Foundation covers all major areas, including engine performance, brakes, steering and suspension, electrical/electronic systems, heating and air conditioning, automatic transmissions, engines, manual transmissions, and drivelines.
 Students work on developing the skills needed to advance in their field as an automotive technician.

 (Major Code 2420; State CIP Code 47.0604)